dgwatkins/wcml/readme.txt

 == Changelog ==

+3.8
+* Bug fix: in some specific cases variations were not created correctly - 'Any %name%' instead of term value
+* Bug fix: updating a product for which attached media had been deteled caused a warning (WooCommerce issue: 9681)

 = 3.7.4 =
 * Fixed a problem with the previous version that caused a fatal error when upgrading